MagdalenaChmielewska/to_do_list/README.md

 ## Description

-This project is demonstration of usage of technologies like: HTML5, CSS3, SASS, RWD, Javascript, jQuery and REST API.
+This project is demonstration of usage of technologies like: HTML5, CSS3, SASS, RWD, Javascript, jQuery, REST API and REACT.

-Todo list is available in two versions.
-In both options are the same.
+Todo list is available in three versions.
+In each options are the same.
 1. Without backend integration (REST API)
     On init 3 tasks are added automatically.
 You can add, edit and remove tasks.
 But after the page refresh todo list goes back to the original version.
 2. With backend integration (REST API)
     This version has integration with existing REST API [Heroku](https://todo-backend-sinatra.herokuapp.com/todos).
 You can add, edit and remove tasks.
 All your tasks will be saved on server.
+3. React version [In-progress]
+    This version is just like "with backend integration" but written in React.

 In order to edit a task you have to double-click or touch the screen and swipe your finger a little (on mobile devices).